 If you’re looking for a big city with a small-town vibe, then Philadelphia is the place for you.
 The City of Brotherly Love has something to offer everyone – from an amazing music scene to die-hard sports teams, great breweries, and of course, cheesesteaks.
 Home of the Liberty Bell, the Declaration of Independence, and the United States Constitution, history buffs have coined Philadelphia the Birthplace of the United States.

 Philadelphia rates as one of America’s most walkable cities, but its public transportation is second to none.
 Buses, commuter rail, rapid transit, and a variety of trolleys will get you anywhere you need to go.
+And the many top-rated moving companies that serve Philadelphia also make relocating to the city affordable and hassle-free.
 Philadelphia is also loaded with green space, including, but not limited to, the 2,000-acre Fairmount Park system.
-Some believe that Rocky Balboa made the steps of the Philadelphia Museum of Art famous, but this top rate institution stands on its own and brings a plethora of arts and culture to the city.
+Some believe that Rocky Balboa made the steps of the Philadelphia Museum of Art famous, but this top-rate institution stands on its own and brings arts and culture to the city.

 Living in Philadelphia, PA: What to Know Before Moving to Philadelphia